suntorch/Dazzler/README.md

 ```

 ### Supported Value Types
-It supports all Value-Type types, Enum, Guid, Array and its nullable form.
+It supports all Value-Type types, Enum, Guid, Array, and its nullable form.

 ```C#
 var args = new